STRC + STRCx — Retail Risk Report

 Significant risk · 3.0/10

-June 2026 drawdown update (2026-06-07) — downgrade, not collapse.
-A ~16% BTC drawdown since late May (about $73.6K → $61.7K) propagated down the Strategy stack — MSTR about −21%, and the underlying STRC de-anchored about −5.2% to ~$93.40, breaking its $95 dividend-bump trigger around 6/2.
-STRCx tracks STRC ~1:1, so the price-anchor (Volatility 6.0 → 5.0) and the Underlying axis (4.5 → 3.5) both drop and overall follows (4.0 → 3.0).
-The wrapper-specific layers are unchanged — thin Solana DEX depth, Backed issuer counterparty, and AP-gated redemption are no better or worse than before.
+Prior — June 2026 drawdown update (2026-06-07): a ~16% BTC drawdown since late May (about $73.6K → $61.7K) propagated down the Strategy stack — MSTR about −21%, and the underlying STRC de-anchored about −5.2% to ~$93.40, breaking its $95 dividend-bump trigger around 6/2.
+The price-anchor (Volatility 6.0 → 5.0) and the Underlying axis (4.5 → 3.5) dropped and overall followed (4.0 → 3.0).
+The wrapper-specific layers — thin Solana DEX depth, Backed issuer counterparty, AP-gated redemption — were and remain unchanged.
 The cut is the underlying STRC credit deteriorating, not the wrapper breaking.
-Strategy’s mNAV (EV/BTC) is still ~1.20 premium, so this is a move toward the stress case, not a regime collapse — but the STRC credit / mNAV / BTC-bid risk flows through 1:1, and a sustained mNAV inversion would drop this further.

 STRCx is Backed Finance’s tokenized form of STRC — Strategy’s (formerly MicroStrategy) Variable-Rate Series A Perpetual “Stretch” Preferred Stock (Nasdaq: STRC).
 It is one of Backed’s “xStocks,” issued 1:1 against a real STRC share held with Backed’s qualified custodian.
 You are not buying a stablecoin and you are not buying common stock — you are buying an on-chain claim on a novel, high-yield preferred share whose price is engineered to sit near its $100 par value, with the dividend accruing into your token balance automatically.